Kaylam60/SLAM-Based-Robot/index.md

 ![accel_plot](assets/lab2/accel_raw.png)

-As you can see, our plot seems to have  a lot of noise so to fix this, a low pass filter was to be created.
+As you can see, our plot has a lot of noise so to fix this, a low pass filter was to be created.
 I first analyzed the data by transferring it into Fourier Transform format to single out the fundamental frequency, then I made the low pass filter using the code below

 ![fourier](assets/lab2/fourier.png)